chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/2_configure_env.md

     * Any version is fine

 1. The scripts are written in python with **boto3**.
 This is _already_ installed with AWS CloudShell or Amazon Linux.
-    * Check that boto3 is installed using this command `pip show boto3`
+    * Check that boto3 is installed using this command `pip3 show boto3`
     * If it _not_ installed, then use your local operating system instructions to install boto3: <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation>

-1. Download the {{% githublink link_name="resiliency Python scripts from GitHub" path="static/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/python/" %}} to a location convenient for you to execute them.
+1. Download the {{% githublink link_name="resiliency Python scripts from GitHub" path="static/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/python/" %}} to your execution location (this is AWS CloudShell if you are using that for this lab).
 You can use the following links to download the scripts:
       * [python/fail_instance.py](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/python/fail_instance.py)
       * [python/fail_rds.py](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/python/fail_rds.py)
       * [python/fail_az.py](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/python/fail_az.py)

+      > If using Linux, then from your execution location (AWS CloudShell if you are using that for this lab):
+      > * Copy the link URL (from the links above)
+      > * Use this command to download the script:`wget <url>`

 {{% /expand %}}
 {{% expand "Click here for instructions if using Java:" %}}